A historic roulette win

 However, in today’s money, Ashley’s win would come nowhere near to the amount won by a man named Charles Wells in 1891 in the Monte Carlo casino.
 Wells was an Englishman who had travelled to Monte Carlo with the money that he had persuaded investors to put into a fraudulent invention – a musical skipping rope.

 With his ill-gotten gains, he went to the casino and played for eleven hours straight at the roulette table.
 By the time he left he had won over a million francs – an absolute fortune.
 He broke the bank several times during his marathon roulette session.
 To break the bank is when a player wins more chips than are available on the table, so the game has to be paused while fresh casino chips are brought up from the vault.
 The casino owners were convinced that Wells was using a mathematical system to win but in fact, he claimed that the only thing that helped him to win was sheer good luck.
-That leads us to the most important roulette tip: however smart your better strategy is, the only thing that matters is luck.

 It wasn’t the only time that Wells won a million francs at the casino.
 He repeated the feat just a few months later, again using investors’ funds for another fraudulent invention – a device for steam ships.
 However, this time, Wells’ luck ran out as on his return to the UK, he was arrested at Dover and extradited to the UK to face fraud charges.
 He stood trial at the Old Bailey in London and was sentenced to eight years in prison.
 This was the first of a number of prison sentences for Wells, both in England and in France.